 Rachel has become a true media giant because of her show on MSNBC.
 You may not agree with her political opinions, but there’s no arguing that she’s banking it. $20 mill is pretty chill.

-The host of the Rachel Maddow Show will look to expose more lies and educate the audience more about the dark truths of the Trump administration.
+The host of the Rachel Maddow Show will look to expose more lies and indoctrinate the audience more about “the dark truths” of the Trump administration.
+Don’t expect any positive coverage of Trump from media figures like Maddow.
+She’s totally not a partisan hack.